Make a Right to Information application

 If you disagree with a decision, you can apply to the department for an internal review of the decision.
 The reviewing officer will make a new decision as if the original decision had not been made.

-However, you do not have to request an internal review in order to be eligible to apply to the Office of the Information Commissioner for an external review of the department’s decision.
+However, you do not have to request an internal review in order to apply to the Office of the Information Commissioner for an external review of the department’s decision.

 There are no fees or charges for reviews of decisions.